-Although the police maintain a reputation for being efficient (sometimes too efficient, as the institution is granted significant powers and discretion vis-àvis the citizenry), concerns over internal security are high.
+Internal Security Policy Score: 7 Although the police maintain a reputation for being efficient (sometimes too efficient, as the institution is granted significant powers and discretion vis-à-vis the citizenry), concerns over internal security are high.
 Attention has focused on repeated outbreaks of urban violence in the suburbs or other areas.
 Following a rising level of petty crime and several terrorist attacks on French territory and abroad, citizens have been more and more vocal about the need to be better protected by enforcing "law and order" measures.
 There is a clear relationship between the economic and social crisis and this increasing sense of insecurity.
 This situation has also had a decisive impact on protest votes in favor of the extreme-right party, the National Front.

 The terrorist attacks of 13 November 2015 have elevated the topic of security to the top of the political agenda, triggering real concerns as well as political polemics driven by the populist and extreme right.
-The government has reacted to this with new security measures, issuing a temporary state of

-Safe Living Conditions Score: 6 emergency, and giving more powers to the executive and police to prevent terrorist acts.
-The "state of emergency," which gives extraordinary powers of investigation to the police, was further extended until 1 November 2017 (i.e., nearly two years).
-Lawyers and courts have emphasized the dangers of a permanent "state of emergency," which may undermine basic liberties.
-The government has understood the message and the state of emergency was not extended again - at the price of bringing the controversial rules into the flow of "normal" law with the introduction of an anti-terrorism law in October 2017.
+The government has reacted to this with new security measures, issuing a temporary state of emergency, and giving more powers to the executive and police to prevent terrorist acts.
+Following harsh criticisms about the extension of the emergency legislation to November 2017, the Macron administration terminated the emergency legislation in November 2017.
+Though this came at the price of bringing the controversial rules into the flow of "normal" law with the introduction of an anti-terrorism law in October 2017.
 The anti-terrorism law signed in October 2017 turned most of the preventive and security measures, which had been applied during the state of emergency, into regular laws.
 This has re-enforced the government's capacity to prevent and fight terrorism if circumstances require it, although the weakening of judicial control has been criticized.
+It has, however, the advantage of limiting the use of these controversial measures to the fight against terrorism, while the state of emergency might be applied to a much wider and imprecise set of circumstances.